EricHogue/EricHogue.github.io/_posts/2022-10-08-4-UnitedCTF-Writeup-Misc.md

 Author: [hfz](https://github.com/hfz1337)

 The challenge name made it clear that this was Brainfuck code.
-I searched for an [online interpreter](https://www.dcode.fr/brainfuck-language).
+I searched for an [online interpreter](https://www.dcode.fr/brainfuck-language) and ran the code there.

 ![Interpreter](/assets/images/2022/10/UnitedCTF/Misc/BrainfuckInterpreter.png "Interpreter")